 Results 11 to 13 of 13

-This is a discussion on DLM - why? within the Sky Broadband help forums, part of the Sky Broadband help and support category; I think it is because someone has read that in theory it should increase the speed on long lines.
-The ...
+This is a discussion on What's going on ? within the Sky Broadband help forums, part of the Sky Broadband help and support category; My MTU is set to 1130 and I still get the odd disconnections every so often....

 - 29-10-06, 08:26 PM #11